TheGloriousRepublic/HTTP-WalServeUs-Py/README.md

 **Known Bugs:**
 1. No way to add member classes (like site admins) or login.

-2. No cookies

-3. No plugins
+2. No plugins

-4. No control panel
+3. No control panel

-5. Two files recieved at exactly the same time (in milliseconds, I think) will result in the one processed second overwriting the first.
+4. Two files recieved at exactly the same time (in milliseconds, I think) will result in the one processed second overwriting the first.

-6. A file may be recieved of... questionable content (e.g. Child Pornography) and will be saved if it is in the data limits (No way to fix.
-Moderation needed.)

-7. Max recieved file size may not work on binaries (resulting in a crash upon recieval.)
+5. Max recieved file size may not work on binaries (resulting in a crash upon recieval.)

-8. No SSL
+6. No SSL

-9. No Subdomains
+7. No Subdomains

-10. Support only for GET and POST
+8. Support only for GET and POST

+9. POST always POSTs to the same directory.
+No custom handling.

-11. Some errors can't have custom pages
+10. Some errors can't have custom pages (yet)

-12. Updates requiring new config keys don't get said new keys
+11. Updates requiring new config keys don't get said new keys

-13. Update window doesn't give any indication it worked (may confuse nontechnical users)
+12. Update window doesn't give any indication it worked (may confuse nontechnical users)

-14. Update.py requires Requests.
+13. Update.py requires Requests.

 Configuration
 -------------